-Further audit procedures performed included analytical review procedures over the remaining balances and substantive procedures over the consolidation process.
-The work carried out at the component level, together with these additional procedures, provided us with sufficient evidence to express an opinion on the consolidated financial statements as a whole.
+Further audit procedures were performed by the group engagement team, including analytical review procedures over the remaining balances and substantive procedures over the consolidation process.
+The work carried out at the component level, together with these additional procedures performed at the group level, provided us with sufficient evidence to express an opinion on the consolidated financial statements as a whole.